ohmerhe/mdcontents/readme.md

-## MDContent
+## MDContents

-MDContent target to parse markdown content to a structured data, and output with Json format.
+MDContents target to parse markdown content to a structured data, and output with Json format.
-MDContent is based on [mistune](https://github.com/lepture/mistune) project to parse markdown.
+MDContents is based on [mistune](https://github.com/lepture/mistune) project to parse markdown.

 ## Sample